GIICA

 Designed for excellence, the facility will provide Para athletes with the equipment, space, and support to train and compete at the highest level, within a precinct that has a long history of elite competition and training.

-Located within an existing sporting precinct, Para athletes will benefit from nearby access to allied health services and the Queensland Academy of Sport.
+Located within an existing sporting precinct, Para athletes will benefit from nearby access to the Queensland Academy of Sport.

 By embedding accessibility and enduring legacy outcomes at its core, the centre looks to set a new benchmark for future Para sports infrastructure in Queensland.